 Early childhood education has always been extremely important to me.
 During and after college I taught 4 year olds at an academic preschool.
 I was also a teacher and therapist for children with autism.
 I knew even before I had children that I didn’t want to leave the teaching of my children entirely up to the public school system.

 I began teaching my first son letter and sound recognition when he was just two years old.
-Once he’d mastered several letters I began to teach him blending and simple words using a highly effective phonics program developed at the preschool I’d worked at.
+Once he’d mastered several letters I began to teach him blending and simple words using a highly effective phonics reading program for children developed at the preschool I’d worked at.
 He caught on at average speed, and was reading simple books by the time he entered kindergarten.

 The Children Learning Reading program is designed for parents with young children between the ages of 2 to 6 years old.
 It is designed to teach toddlers and small children to read effectively…If your child has learned to speak, then you can use this program to teach your child to read.